fishinwind/workshop/rst/Block_1/class-5.rst

 Python indentation
 ==================
-Many older languages (e.g. PERL, C) use curly brackets to delineate blocks of code.
-Python depends on proper indentation of your code.
-This does not
+Many older languages (e.g. bash, PERL, C) use curly brackets to delineate blocks of code.
+In contrast, Python depends on proper indentation of your code.
+This does not work:
-work:

 .. code-block:: python